English Guide

 A good knitting chart starts with simplification.
 The best results come from strong silhouettes, limited colors, and a chart size that matches the project.

-Pets, icons, logos, and simple illustrations usually convert better than busy photos.
+Pets, icons, logos, and simple illustrations usually convert better than busy photos with soft tonal gradients.

 Start with a smaller chart and fewer colors, then increase detail only when the shape still reads well.